The making of America’s other Women’s World Cup team: The Philippines

 — Philippine WNT ⚽ (@PilipinasWNFT) July 9, 2023

 The long-term hope is that those 23 will inspire grassroots growth.
 That this foreign intervention will yield lasting domestic benefits.
-And that, decades from now, the hundreds of hours that Impelido and Mangune logged won’t be necessary.
+And that, decades from now, the hundreds of hours that Impelido and Mangune logged will no longer be necessary.

 “I mean, it's nice to have foreign-based players,” Impelido says.
 “But then eventually, you have to grow [players] also.”